 Regarding ears, ENT doctors treat anything from ear infections to congenital disorders of the ear.
 Hearing loss is one of the most common conditions treated by ENT doctors.
 ENT doctors also treat and manage problems affecting the nose and sinuses, like allergies, nasal obstruction, smelling disorders or polyps.
-And, ENT doctors diagnose and manage conditions affecting the throat, larynx, and esophagus, including tonsillitis, hoarseness of the voice, gastroesophageal reflux disease (GERD) and tumors.17
+And, ENT doctors diagnose and manage conditions affecting the throat, larynx, and esophagus, including tonsillitis, hoarseness of the voice, gastroesophageal reflux disease (GERD) and tumors.17 can find one on the MyTonsils doctor locator.

 When Should I See an ENT?
 YOU MAY WANT TO SEE AN ENT IF: